FEIBA Support / Doctor Q&A

-How do you explain inhibitors to your patients and their families?
+How does a hematologist explain inhibitors to patients and their families?

-Sometimes we call the inhibitors 'erasers' that 'erase' the factor in a patient's therapy.
-At first, most families feel helpless, but then we help them see that inhibitors can be managed with the right therapy.
+Sometimes hematologists call the inhibitors "erasers" that "erase" the factor in a patient's therapy.
+At first, most families feel helpless, but hematologists help them see that inhibitors can be managed with the right therapy.

 How does FEIBA help patients with inhibitors?

-FEIBA is an effective treatment for hemophilia patients with inhibitors.
-When you have hemophilia with inhibitors, the most important thing is to stop bleeding.
+FEIBA is an FDA-approved treatment of bleeding episodes in hemophilia A or B patients with inhibitors.
+When a patient has hemophilia with inhibitors, the most important thing is to stop bleeding.
 Everything else comes after that.